Updated: Nov 13, 2021

 RH: Stopping time has always been interesting to people and is an idea found frequently in fiction.
 As I thought about how I could make this idea unique to my world, I realized that it’s an unnatural state; therefore it needed to feel unnatural to people who stepped into it.
 I figured if time paused, light would no longer move naturally, thus, walking through space would create odd shadows in the air that wouldn’t fill back in.
 Also, frozen time demanded that it be cold, both in a literary and scientific sense.

 When I read about Snow White running through the forest where animals jumped out at her, and branches tugged at her dress, I needed the forest somehow growing and living despite it being paused.
-I actually pulled the idea of shattering from another book I had outlined, where a girl was able to see all the future versions of herself, depending on what path she took.
+I actually pulled the idea of shattering from a different story I had sitting in my idea drawer, where a girl was able to see all the future versions of herself, depending on what path she took.
 The combination turned out to be really exciting.

 AH: Lilia, Keltson, and Bianka have these captivating lives.
 Each of them is so unique, but I specifically love Lilia’s chop shop background.
 What was the process like discovering where Lilia worked, or the background that went into Keltson and his family?